snowbillr/outdoorsy-sample/README.md

 ### Icon and font loading via CDN (FOUC)

 The icons and fonts are loaded from Google's CDN, which results in a brief Flash of Unstyled Content (FOUC) when the page loads.
 In a production environment, this would be mitigated by hosting our own font assets rather than relying on a 3rd party.

+### No uploaded record manipulation

+This would have been the next feature I'd add in given more time.
+In-place editing of fields and the ability to remove records from the table.
+This would have been done by generating a UUID for each record at upload time and using that to identify the records being edited and removed.